g1-cmsc125/HangOS/README.md

 ---

 ## 👨‍💻 The Developers
-This project was developed by the UP Tacloban InterSoc team:
+This project was developed by the Best CMSC 125 team:
 * Angela Almazan
 * Mac Alvarico
 * Desirre Barbosa (Leader)